 That’s what musicians do.

-By Sept 1988 he was living in Pensacola.
-For the few years he lived there, he worked almost nightly.
-There, and all along the Gulf Coast and throughout the southeast.
-He played guitar in a bluegrass band three nights a week for several months.
-The rest of the week was doing solo acoustic shows.
+In September 1988 he was living in Pensacola to join a bluegrass band, four nights a week at a local restaurant.
+For the few years he lived there, he worked almost nightly and all along the Gulf Coast and throughout the southeast.
+By the spring of 1989 was doing only solo acoustic shows, performing nearly 200.
 He was writing, booking, playing, anything to avoid a real job, and it worked out pretty well.

 In 1990, he married his first wife, then three months later, learned he had his first son on the way.
 He had just released “Underground,” a primitively made, hastily-recorded six-song cassette EP on an 8-track cassette recorder.
 He convinced Eugene to go around the south on a five state, 14-day, 12-city tour.
 They started at Tipitina’s in New Orleans, they finished at The Point in Atlanta.